AntoineBlaud/frida-ultimap/README.md

+---

+⚠️ **Important Note:** ⚠️

+**Notice:** This project is deprecated and no longer actively maintained.
+For a more comprehensive and feature-rich alternative, we recommend checking out [The Codex Rebirth](https://github.com/AntoineBlaud/TheCodexRebirth), which includes Ultimap functionality and provides a more advanced and up-to-date solution.
+We encourage you to migrate to The Codex Rebirth for better performance and a wider range of features.

+---

 # Frida Ultimap

 Frida Ultimap is a Python script that uses Frida to list all function calls of a process, including those that are not exported.
 It can also dump strings that appear in function arguments.